znicholasbrown/ai_66/Manual/CPSB.md

 sn-target-evaluation-distance

 Sets the multiplier used for the distance rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-hitpoints

 Sets the multiplier used for the hit point rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-damage-capability

 Sets the multiplier used for the damage capability rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-kills

 Sets the multiplier used for the kill rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-ally-proximity

 Sets the multiplier used for the ally proximity (number of allies in range) rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-rof

 Sets the multiplier used for the rate of fire rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-randomness

 Sets the multiplier used for the randomness factor in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-attack-attempts

 Sets the multiplier used for the attack attempts rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-range

 Sets the multiplier used for the range rating in computer player target evaluation.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-special-attack-type1